 Communication is possibly the soft skill you prioritize in your employees from the first interview- and in return, that’s also what they look for in you as a good leader.
 Good communication is at the top of the soft skills list if you want to build a successful workforce.
 Similarly, a leader’s ability to communicate effectively is essential.
 They’re necessary for efficiently managing your personnel and persuading partners or investors to fund your company.

-Even though many companies often disregard many people’s abilities, the requirement for organizations to give a balanced mix of hard and soft skills training to their personnel is undeniable.
-If your organization hasn’t yet considered implementing its own soft skills training for managers program, it should do so immediately.
+Even though many companies often disregard many people’s abilities, the requirement for organizations to give their personnel a balanced mix of hard and soft skills training is undeniable.
+If your organization hasn’t yet considered implementing its soft skills training for managers program, it should do so immediately.